 For clarity, FRS features a lower wattage and includes handheld radios, such as these Midland radios.
 GMRS radios include Midland MicroMobile® radios, which act as a powerful base camp in your vehicle and can communicate with handhelds as long as they are on the same channel.

 GMRS radios, on the other hand, use specific frequencies within that same band designated for FRS radios: 462-467 MHz.
 The difference is that GMRS radios have designated channels within those frequencies that aren’t available to FRS radios.
 GMRS radios also require a license from the FCC to operate.

 That’s in part because they are more powerful.
 FRS walkie talkies can’t be modified to amplify their signal to reach further distances.
 GMRS radios, however, can be modified to have a stronger, farther-ranging signal, at least up to 50 watts.
 That means that a GMRS radio can have all the same capabilities as an FRS radio in addition to special channels that FRS can’t access, and the option to extend the range of the product.
 If you’re looking for power and range with GMRS, check out Midland’s best two way radios.

 What Do FRS and GMRS Have In Common?

 Both FRS and GMRS radios use FM rather than AM.
 Without getting too technical, FM radio is often used for music and broad regional coverage because it has less static.
 GMRS radios are going to sound a little louder and clearer than FRS radios.
 That’s not going to be an issue for most people, as a quality FRS radio will already have quality sound, thanks to being well-made and the FM input.
-That said, if you are a stickler for audio quality, however, the GMRS will provide you an additional crispness and clarity.
+If stealthy communication is important, you can pair these radios with a walkie talkie earpiece.
+That said, if you are a stickler for audio quality, the GMRS will provide you an additional crispness and clarity.
 That’s because GMRS has more power to put behind its modulating frequency, which means less interference.

 When You Need FRS